 Each year, as we prepare for the Sacrament of Confirmation, we receive general questions regarding the name used by the candidate.
-Even though Confirmations have already been celebrated in some parishes, we thought these guidelines could help in preparation of your candidates.
+We thought these guidelines could help in preparation of your candidates.

 - Candidates may use their baptismal name or another Christian name when receiving the Sacrament of Confirmation.